 Systembolaget has worked with social sustainability for a long time, but in recent years the ambitions regarding environmental and climate issues have grown substantially.
 Deepening the knowledge at the management level as well as among the employees has been a critical part of this process, and the executive programme became a source of inspiration.

-– Everyone must contribute to these vital issues, and we needed to deepen our knowledge in environment, climate and resilience in order to navigate successfully and invest in effective measures.
+– Everyone must contribute to these vital issues, and we needed to deepen our knowledge of the environment, climate and resilience in order to navigate successfully and invest ineffective measures.
 Therefore, the choice to participate in the Executive programme was easy.
 The academic foundation combined with the network of influential industry representatives and the opportunity to use the knowledge directly in our company’s work was a success factor.
-The programme helped us prioritize between different initiatives based on scientific grounds.
+The programme helped us prioritize different initiatives based on scientific grounds.

 Focusing on reducing the harmful effects of alcohol and promoting good working conditions in the supply chain has always been fundamental to Systembolaget.
 In other words, our co-workers are used to purpose-driven change work.
 This experience has helped a lot when including environmental and climate issues to a greater extent into our agenda and goals.